ElVinto/EarthSystemDatasetDiscovery/README.md

 ## Evaluation

-The result of preliminary experiments and evaluation showing the benefit of the Earth System Dataset Discovery application app can be found in the  [evaluation](https://github.com/ElVinto/EarthSystemDatasetDiscovery/tree/main/evaluation/) repository.
+The result of preliminary evaluation showing the benefit of the Earth System Dataset Discovery application app can be found in the  [evaluation](https://github.com/ElVinto/EarthSystemDatasetDiscovery/tree/main/evaluation/) repository.

 ## Source code
-The deployable source code of the app can be found here [source](https://github.com/ElVinto/EarthSystemDatasetDiscovery/tree/main/react-app/) repository.
+The deployable source code of the app can be found in the [source](https://github.com/ElVinto/EarthSystemDatasetDiscovery/tree/main/react-app/) repository.